Annual Notification of Student Rights

 - law enforcement records

-- records created by College personnel which are in the sole possession of the maker and are used only as a personal memory aid and are not accessible or revealed to any other person except a temporary substitute for the maker of the record
+- records created by University personnel which are in the sole possession of the maker and are used only as a personal memory aid and are not accessible or revealed to any other person except a temporary substitute for the maker of the record

 - employment records of an individual if employment is not related to the individual’s status as a student